Sturgeon are one of the few fish that West Coast anglers target that are as old as the dinosaurs.

 Those sizes are exceptionally rare now, but when fishing for dinosaurs that live for a hundred and fifty years, there are sure to be some giants out there somewhere.

 These incredible fish range from California to Alaska but are most prevalent in a few key fisheries we’ll discuss in this article.

 The lower river run sturgeon of the Northwest tend to spend a portion of the year eating shrimp and clams in bays and estuaries along the coast before heading back upriver to spawn.

 Besides the white sturgeon, there is a rarer and often smaller green sturgeon that inhabits some of the same coastal bays and tidewaters as the white sturgeon and is protected from harvest.

 Depending on the region you are in, you’ll have different approaches to finding white sturgeon.

 In the Pacific Northwest, you can find them in the Columbia River in good numbers, along with the rarely seen green sturgeon.

-White sturgeon are also found in California’s Bay and Delta area, the Willamette River in Oregon, and a number of coastal rivers and bays.
+White sturgeon are also found in California’s San Francisco Bay and Sacramento and San Joaquin River Delta area, the Willamette River in Oregon, and a number of coastal rivers and bays.